The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Orange Rocker 15: Orange amps are classic, versatile and have outstanding overdrive sounds.
 The Rocker 15 is a bit new in the Orange lineup.
 It is a little more expensive than my target price range, and it has a 10-inch speaker.
 Still, if you like the Orange sound, and of course you do, you’ll want to check it out.

 The Vox AC15C1

-The intent of this article was to give you a jumping-off point for choose the right amp for use at home.
-I’ve lined up my favorite options, but of course there are others.
+The intent of this article was to give you a jumping-off point for choosing the right amp for use at home.
+Peavey, Fender, and Marshall make some of the best guitar amps out there.
+I’ve lined up my favorite options, but of course, there are others.
 Here are a few final thoughts on each amp:

 - Fender Blues Junior: If you play classic rock, country or blues, and you want a no-nonsense amp without any bells or whistles, this is a great choice.
 It may not be as versatile as the other two amps, but it sounds amazing.

 - Marshall DSL15C: From blues to rock, to classic metal, this amp sounds like a Marshall should.
 If that’s the tone you want, at controllable volume levels, this might be the amp for you.